stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 Willett.
 Instead, they are strange and archaic, as if the snapping of the writer's mind had released a flood of tendencies and impressions picked up unconsciously through boyhood antiquarianism.
 There is an obvious effort to be modern, but the spirit and occasionally the language are those of the past.

 The past, too, was evident in Ward's every tone and gesture as he received the doctor in that shadowy bungalow.
 He bowed, motioned Willett to a seat, and began to speak abruptly in that strange whisper which he sought to explain at the very outset.

-  "I am grown phthisical, " he began, "from this cursed river air.
+_"I am grown phthisical"_, he began, _"from this cursed river air.
 You must excuse my speech.
-I suppose you are come from my father to see what ails me, and I hope you will say nothing to alarm him. "
+I suppose you are come from my father to see what ails me, and I hope you will say nothing to alarm him."_

 Willett was studying these scraping tones with extreme care, but studying even more closely the face of the speaker.
 Something, he felt, was wrong; and he thought of what the family had told him about the fright of that Yorkshire butler one night.
 He wished it were not so dark, but did not request that any blind be opened.
 Instead, he merely asked Ward why he had so belied the frantic note of little more than a week before.

-  "I was coming to that, " the host replied.
-"You must know, I am in a very bad state of nerves, and do and say queer things I cannot account for.
+_"I was coming to that"_, the host replied. _"You must know, I am in a very bad state of nerves, and do and say queer things I cannot account for.
 As I have told you often, I am on the edge of great matters; and the bigness of them has a way of making me light-headed.
 Any man might well be frighted of what I have found, but I am not to be put off for long.
 I was a dunce to have that guard and stick at home; for having gone this far, my place is here.
 I am not well spoke of by my prying neighbours, and perhaps I was led by weakness to believe myself what they say of me.
 There is no evil to any in what I do, so long as I do it rightly.
-Have the goodness to wait six months, and I'll shew you what will pay your patience well.
+Have the goodness to wait six months, and I'll shew you what will pay your patience well."_

-  "You may as well know I have a way of learning old matters from things surer than books, and I'll leave you to judge the importance of what I can give to history, philosophy, and the arts by reason of the doors I have access to.
+_"You may as well know I have a way of learning old matters from things surer than books, and I'll leave you to judge the importance of what I can give to history, philosophy, and the arts by reason of the doors I have access to.
 My ancestor had all this when those witless peeping Toms came and murdered him.
 I now have it again, or am coming very